 So, now you know and agree that your company may need to develop a brand, but what precisely does that mean?

 When crafting a brand identity, you’ll have to create defined guidelines that will cover all of the following elements

 - The “voice” used in your branded materials

 Clearly, this list isn’t inclusive.
 Go ahead and add any other branding characteristic that you feel is necessary to define your business

-The definition of brand guidelines finds mention on this list because without them, all of your branding efforts will look aimlessly poor as they will lack the uniformity and direction needed for success.
+The definition of brand guidelines finds mention on this list because, without them, all of your branding efforts will look aimlessly poor as they will lack the uniformity and direction needed for success.

 Overcomplicating your brand.

 Take a look.
-Coca-Cola logo has remained almost the same for over hundred years since 1887 because consumers relate to it
+Coca-Cola logo has remained almost the same for over a hundred years since 1887 because consumers relate to it

 While the fonts used have varied a little, the original look is still largely intact after more than 127 years of service.